Minotaur-OPSEC/OSINTMachineGuide/README.md

 <br><br>
 You can also contribute!
 Open a new issue.
 We look forward to receiving your suggestions, ideas, and contributions to make our repository even better.
 Together, we can build a stronger and more collaborative community.
 Join us!

+Issues: Feel free to open a new issue with details or suggestions about your problems. <a href="https://github.com/AmazoniaLeaksOficial/OPSEC/issues" target="_blank">Issues Section</a> of the repository.

+**Contributions**: This repository is a collaborative effort, and contributions are welcome.
+If you have additional knowledge or suggestions, feel free to submit a <a href="https://github.com/AmazoniaLeaksOficial/OSINTMachineGuide/pulls" target="_blank">pull request</a>.

 # List of Sources